ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 on updates and vice versa).
 This change provided a 10-20x reduction in time spent in lookups on a loaded multi-socket server.

-A more performant alternative to using locks for guaranteeing liveness - but still one that nonetheless does not scale to multiple coherency domains - is atomically updating a reference counter for the object.
+A more performant alternative to using locks for guaranteeing existence - but still one that nonetheless does not scale to multiple coherency domains - is atomically updating a reference counter for the object.
 Each new thread or object holding a pointer to the object increments the reference.
 When the